parallaxinc/propgcc/demos/filetest/README.txt

 cd ..
 rmdir testdir

-Note, other SD cards can be used in the LMM mode by specifying the pins for data out, clock, data in and chip select.
-The pin assignments for the Spinneret card are defined in filetest.c.
-This can be modified to handle other pin assignments.
+Note, the file system is automatically initialized by the loader by using the appropriate CFG file.
+The mount routine can also be used to define the SD card pin numbers and to mount the file system.
+This is done by defining CALL_MOUNT in filetest.c and setting the pin numbers in the mount function.
+See the mount function for examples of setting the pin numbers for various types of cards.